frankmeza/mashape_devapps/README.md

 # Applications

-Applications are tied to Developers and when created, must explicitly be tied to a Developer id, as the value to `"developer_id"` in the POST request.
+Applications are created within a Developer context and this value is automatically found from the request params.

 ## POST `localhost:3000/developers/1/applications`
 ```